kevinvess/wp-force-login/readme.txt

 = 2.0 =
 New feature: added redirect to send visitors back to the URL they tried to visit after logging-in.

-= 1.3 =
-Fixes bug with password reset URL from being blocked.